Flow-IPC/ipc/README.md

     - Also significantly more RAM might be used at points.
   - For very small messages the two techniques perform similarly: ~100 microseconds.

-The code for this, when using Flow-IPC, is straighforward.
+The code for this, when using Flow-IPC, is straightforward.
 Here's how it might look on the client side:

   ~~~cpp
   // Specify that we *do* want zero-copy behavior, by merely choosing our backing-session type.